metno/EVA/README.md

-# geps
+# EVA
-This daemon listens for messages coming from productstatus and submit jobs to gridengine based on these incoming messages.
+This daemon listens for messages coming from productstatus and submits jobs to, e.g., gridengine based on these incoming messages.